bradcrammond/analysis/README.md

 3. Then run `02_sentiment_analysis.py.`
  - This outputs `Modelling_Sentiment.csv` to `data`

+4. There is some data cleaning to do before the stats can be run
+ - `03_data_prep.R` cleans up the publication names and adds the publication owners

-4. The statistical analysis is performed in R.
+5. The statistical analysis is performed in R.
- - work through `03_stat_analysis.R`
+ - work through `04_statistical_analysis.R`

 5. And that's it!